Egushawa

 Egushawa (c.
 1726 – March 1796), also spelled Egouch-e-ouay, Agushaway, Agashawa, Gushgushagwa, Negushwa, and many other variants, was a war chief and principal political chief of the Ottawa tribe of North American Indians.
-His name is loosely translated as "The Gatherer" or "Brings Together" (c.f.
-Ojibwe agwazhe'waa, "to quilt something(s); to blanket someone(s)").
+His name is loosely translated as "The Gatherer" or "Brings Together" (cf. Ojibwe agwazhe'waa, "to quilt something(s); to blanket someone(s)").
 He was a prominent leader among the Detroit Ottawa, a prominent group in southeast Michigan and northwest Ohio.
 Egushawa is considered a successor to Chief Pontiac.
 As a leader in two wars against the United States, Egushawa was one of the most influential Native Americans of the Great Lakes region in the late eighteenth century.

 Background

 Egushawa first appears in historical records in 1774, when he signed an indenture granting an island in the Detroit River to Alexis Masonville in 1774, not far from the British Army outpost of Fort Detroit.
 Nothing is known for certain about his life before that time.
 He was likely born in the Detroit River region, in what is now Michigan or Ontario.
 The Odawa were prominent in this area and many had settled around Fort Detroit after it was constructed by the French in 1701.
 Their influence and territory extended into present-day northwest Ohio, along the Maumee River.

 Egushawa came to prominence as a successor to Pontiac, the famous Ottawa leader, to whom he may have been related.
 Egushawa may have fought against the British during the French and Indian War (1754–1763) as an ally of the French.